Thailand - Sangkhlaburi

 Sangkhlaburi is a district (amphoe) in Kanchanaburi province four hours away from Kanchanaburi town.
 Being close to the Burmese border, it has a large Mon population as well as ethnic Thais, Karen and Burmese.

 It's a complete different world to the main tourist areas of Thailand and won't suit every visitor.
-Some people will love it, some will hate it.
+Some people will love it, some won't.

 If your idea of a good holiday in Thailand is staying at Nana Plaza, Koh Samui, Pattaya or Patong there's a pretty good chance that Sangkhlaburi won't suit you as what you are looking for doesn't exist there.